Conference Agenda

 Moderator — Dr. Carol Pehotsky, DNP, RN, CPAN, ACNS-BC, NEA-BC, Associate Chief Nursing Officer, Surgical Services and Senior Director, Surgical Nursing, Cleveland Clinic

-Lydia G. Casteel, MSN, RN, CCRN, Director of Nursing, Surgical Services, WellStar Paulding Hospital
+Lydia G. Casteel, MSN, RN, CCRN, Executive Director of Nursing, Surgical & Cardiovascular Services, Emergency Services, WellStar Paulding Hospital

 Katherine Houle, MSN, RN, CPAN, Manager, PeriAnesthesia, CRNA, Sedated Imaging, Gillette Children's Specialty Healthcare